tkhyn/djangorecipebook/README.rst

 See `Tests options`_.
 The only difference is that you cannot use minimal settings (the default is ``'settings'``) nor the ``inst_apps`` option.
 Indeed, migration generally requires a database to be setup.

+If you use this recipe with django < 1.7 in your environment / buildout configuration, south_ will be installed.

 Create options